krateng/maloja/README.md

 ## How to use

+If you didn't install Maloja from the package (and therefore don't have it in /opt/maloja), every command needs to be executed from the Maloja directory and led with ('./').
+Otherwise, all commands work in any location and without the prefix.

 1) In order to scrobble your music from Plex Web, install the included Chrome extension.
-Make sure to generate a random key and enter that key in the extension as well as the file autenticated_machines.tsv in the clients folder.
+Make sure to enter the random key Maloja generates on first startup in the extension.

 2) If you would like to import all your previous last.fm scrobbles, use [benfoxall's website](https://benjaminbenben.com/lastfm-to-csv/) ([GitHub page](https://github.com/benfoxall/lastfm-to-csv)).
-Use the python script lastfmconverter.py with two arguments - the downloaded csv file and your new tsv file - to convert your data.
-Place the tsv file in scrobbles/ and the server will recognize it on startup.
+Use the command

+		maloja import *filename*

+	to import the downloaded file into Maloja.

 3) You can interact with the server at any time with the commands

-		./maloja stop
+		maloja stop
-		./maloja restart
+		maloja restart
-		./maloja start
+		maloja start
-		./maloja update
+		maloja update